Acorns – Nursery Class

-We are excited to announce that we will be opening a nursery class in September 2019.
-Our amazing facilities will be home to an Early Years Foundation Unit (EYFU), catering for children ages 3 years to 5 year, comprising of a Reception class (Oak Class) and Nursery class (Acorns).
+Our amazing facilities have been transformed into an Early Years Foundation Unit (EYFU), catering for children ages 3 years to 5 year, comprising of a Reception class (Oak Class) and Nursery class (Acorns).
 The unit ensures a seamless transition from Nursery into Reception and we work very closely with the rest of the school enabling children to confidently move through into Key Stage 1.
 We aim to nurture each child’s love of learning and life through forming trusting relationships and creating an inspiring curriculum and environment.

 Purposeful play will be at the heart of our unit.
 Friendships are formed and basic skills are learned through play based activities and social skills are developed at every opportunity.
 We welcome each child as an individual and look forward to celebrating their successes and achievements whilst working with you to help them meet their potential.
 We want to develop strong links with home and will invite parents in throughout the year to celebrate their child’s learning and achievements.

 Our curriculum will be based on the interests of children and relevant events and occasions.
 Whilst learning, children will be encouraged to access all areas available to them throughout the day – the classroom, the two wonderful free-flow outdoor spaces, the planting area and the forest school.
 We really do have the most fantastic Early Years indoor and outdoor space where children can free flow throughout the day.

 Each day at Shoscombe Church School is full of learning opportunities, planned by the staff and the children.
 We understand that play is crucial to children’s development and we allow children to enjoy free play sessions throughout the day that give children the chance to choose activities they enjoy such as building, digging, role play and art.
 Staff are trained to move children’s learning forward at every opportunity, even within activities that children repeat daily!